nsabryy/PGSCalc/README.md

   - *Type*: Boolean

 ### `PGScore`
 This section contains settings related to the polygenic score (PGS) files.
+THIS IS THE SECTION FOR THE SCORING SPECS.

 - **`pgs_ids`**:
   - *Description*: A list of PGS IDs to be used for scoring.